lyft/confidant/docs/root/contributing.md

 All configuration settings for this environment are in the `config/development` directory.
-If you wish to change any settings, kill the docker compose, make the change, and start the docker-compose environment back up.
+If you wish to change any settings, kill the docker compose, make the change, and start the docker compose environment back up.

 ### Running tests

-The easiest way to run the tests is through docker-compose as well, as both unit and integration test suites can be run via compose.
+The easiest way to run the tests is through docker compose as well, as both unit and integration test suites can be run via compose.

 To run the full test suite (minus pre-commit):